marp-dev/marp-dev/README.md

-## First years
+## Initial years

-This section is about the projects I was involved in the first years of my career.
+This section is about the projects I was involved in the initial years of my career.